Catine ME

 Safe Harbor Cafe

 For lunch, you can look forward to crab and lobster rolls, haddock burgers, fish tacos, and fried clams.
 You can even order Maine’s famous red hot dogs, hamburgers, grilled cheese, and other land-lover baskets.
-All baskets come with coleslaw and French fries.

 The Breeze & Castine Variety-Castine